awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 }
 ```

-An optional role policy to enable Amazon Kendra to use an AWS KMS customer master key \(CMK\) to decrypt files in an Amazon S3 bucket\.
+An optional role policy to allow Amazon Kendra to use an AWS KMS customer master key \(CMK\) to decrypt files in an Amazon S3 bucket\.

 ```
 {